 Add “Coil Heating Water” again to the right side node on the supply half of the loop.

 Add a “Fan Variable Volume” to the right side of the supply half of the loop.

-Lastly add a “Setpoint Manager Scheduled – Deck Temp SPM” to the same node (Figure 10.1).
+Lastly add a “Setpoint Manager Scheduled – Scheduled Deck Temp ” to the same right side node (Figure 10.1).